wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.24 =
+* Added configuration to set moderation (required, not required, as general configuration)

 = 0.11.23.1 =
 * Solved an issue with external CSS.